pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-04-install-elixir.md

 You have a list of [available plugins](https://asdf-vm.com/#/plugins-all), with instructions on installing required dependencies for a specific language.

 For Elixir you will need to install Erlang first.
-First you install the required system dependencies for Erlang to work:
+First, you install the required system dependencies for Erlang to work:

 ```sh
 $ sudo apt-get -y install build-essential autoconf m4 libncurses5-dev libwxgtk3.0-gtk3-dev libgl1-mesa-dev libglu1-mesa-dev libpng-dev libssh-dev unixodbc-dev xsltproc fop libxml2-utils libncurses-dev openjdk-11-jdk